Golden Sixty: 2021-2022: Six-year-old season

 Golden Sixty won the Jockey Club Mile and Hong Kong Mile for the second year in a row and increased his unbeaten run to 16.
 And he claimed 19 wins which broke the 18 wins record made by Silent Witness and kept by Beauty Generation.
 Golden Sixty had become the racing horse with the most victories since the professionalization of Hong Kong horseracing in 1971.

 Golden Sixty was defeated in Steward's Cup 2022 by Waikuku, failed to catch up the 17 consecutive victory record made by Silent Witness, as well as the 23 consecutive victory record made by the 1930s racehorse Liberty Bay.
 And then got beaten again in Hong Kong Gold Cup 2022 by Russian Emperor and Savvy Nine.
 Golden Sixty won again in Chairman's Trophy and Champions Mile 2022.
-He broke the highest prize money earning record made by Beauty Generation.
+He broke the highest prize money earnings record made by Beauty Generation.

 After the victory in Champions Mile 2022, Golden Sixty received the invitation from JRA to race in Yasuda Kinen 2022 and his owner Stanley Chan Ka Leung and trainer Francis Lui accepted the offer.
 However, Chan and Lui eventually decided that Golden Sixty would not race in Yasuda Kinen 2022 after discussion, and Golden Sixty's regular jockey Vincent C Y Ho expressed disappointment for this decision and believed that Golden Sixty deserves a lot more than this.